NicholasMoser/Six-Patches-Of-Pain/README.md

 good dump ISO, consider creating a copy of it to be modified instead and use that with Six Patches of Pain.

+### Why Can I Not Use Nkit

+Nkit ISOs are compressed versions of normal game ISOs.
+Six Patches of Pain expects a normal game ISO, and therefore the Nkit ISO must be converted to a normal game ISO.

 ### It says I'm already on the latest version but I want to reinstall it

 Open the `data` folder, delete the file named `current_version`, and restart Six Patches of Pain.